nchahare/cv/README.md

 **Analysis of force loading rates associated with cell mechanosensing**

 - Working in collaboration with **Prof. Pere Roca-Cusachs** and Victor Gonzalez-Tarrago, developed a MATLAB script for analysing atomic force microscopy data from JPK software raw data.
-- Analysed timeseries data from AFM experiments to determine
+- Analysed timeseries data from AFM experiments to determine detachment force.
+- Analysed optical tweezer experiments by fiting curves piecewise linearly to calculate stiffness of the cells.

 ### Project Associate, Biomechanics Lab, Indian Institute of Science